What’s On

 A major modern classic by one of Australia’s most celebrated writers is set for reissue this summer, as The Hamilton Case returns in a new edition with an introduction by Damon Galgut.

-London Australian Film Festival 2026 - open call for submissions
+London Australian Film Festival 2026

 The London Australian Film Festival — the UK’s premier showcase of Australian cinema on the big screen — returns this July for its annual summer festival at Finsbury Park Picturehouse.